 Someone said for each minute you spend behind the pulpit, spend one hour in preparation.
 One of the top responsibilities of a Pastor is to faithfully preach the whole counsel of God’s word, carefully explaining the meaning of the text and applying it to the lives of those under his care.
-As Pastors we should treat the task of preaching as a sacred responsibility and give our best to prepare and preach a sermon.
-Given below are few benefits of prior preparation.
+As Pastors, we should treat the task of preaching as a sacred responsibility and give our best to prepare and preach a sermon.
+God expects us to be faithful stewards of His precious Word.
+How can we claim to be faithful stewards if we don’t even allocate time to prepare.
+In the past 24 years of ministry, I have met Pastors who walk into the pulpit without preparation and then preach rubbish.
+Given below are three benefits of prior preparation in preaching ministry.

-I have seen unprepared Pastors make careless statements from the pulpit only to regret later.
-There are many things which could go wrong when preaching a sermon.
-A wrong scripture reference, an irrelevant illustration to name a few.
-Such mistakes can distract, dilute the message or even makes the congregation cold and unresponsive.
+I have seen unprepared Pastors make careless statements from the pulpit only to regret them later.
+There are many things that could go wrong when preaching a sermon.
+A wrong scripture reference, and an irrelevant illustration to name a few.
+Such mistakes can distract, dilute the message, or even makes the congregation cold and unresponsive.
 We cannot rule out mistakes completely.
 But prior preparation can minimize the risk.